 Share your knowledge and passion for natural history with others!

 The Museum of Natural History depends on the contributions of our volunteers.
-Elementary education programs, gallery programs and special events are only possible with the help of volunteers.
-If you are looking for career development, teaching opportunities, museum experience or interaction with people, then join our team of volunteers.
+Elementary education programs, gallery programs and special events like March Break are only possible with the help of volunteers.
+If you are looking to share your interest and enthusiasm on natural and cultural history, then join our team of volunteers!

 Positions currently available: